cicsdev/cics-java-liberty-springboot-transactions/blog/Blog.md

 ### Liberty configuration

-TODO: merge this into build/deploy section 2

 If you don't yet have a Liberty JVM server configured, using CICS auto-configuration is a great way to start.
 If you enable auto-configuration in the JVM profile, it will generate a basic server.xml when the JVM server is enabled.
-For more information, see Configuring a Liberty JVM server in the CICS Knowledge Center.
+For more information, see Configuring a Liberty JVM server in the [CICS Knowledge Center](https://www.ibm.com/support/knowledgecenter/SSGMCP_5.6.0/configuring/java/config_jvmserver_liberty.html).

-If you're customising an existing configuration, you'll need to make sure you include the following feature: jsp-2.3.
+If you're customising an existing configuration, you'll need to make sure you include the `jsp-2.3` Liberty feature in the `server.xml`.
 Also the `httpPort` should be configured to a port available on your system.
 By default it uses 9080 - ensure you choose a unique value.

 With the JVM server and the application successfully deployed.
 In your Liberty server's messages.log you should see these messages.